 Assessing lymph nodes (Has cancer spread to the lymph nodes?)

-The presence or absence of cancer in the axillary nodes is an important factor affecting cancer stage, prognosis and treatment.
+The presence or absence of cancer in the axillary nodes affects cancer stage, treatment and prognosis (chances for survival).

 Learn more about assessing axillary lymph nodes.